rugbyprof/2143-ObjectOrientedProgramming/Assignments/Program-03/README.md

 ### Glass Filter

-To create a filter that mimics the effect of viewing the image through glass.
+To create a filter that mimics the effect of viewing the image through antique glass.
 Here is the general strategy to apply the filter to a particular patch of an image:

 ```
 Choose a DISTANCE value.

 For each pixel in the image: